Victoria Area: Attainment Status by Pollutant

 Victoria Attainment Areas

-.
-Victoria County was designated attainment/unclassifiable under the 2008 eight-hour ozone NAAQS, effective July 20, 2012.
+).
+Victoria County was designated unclassifiable/attainment under the 2008 eight-hour ozone NAAQS, effective July 20, 2012.

-On March 7, 1995, the EPA redesignated Victoria County as attainment for the one-hour ozone standard, effective May 8, 1995.
-The state submitted a second maintenance plan to the EPA on February 18, 2003, and the EPA published a direct final rule approving the maintenance plan on January 3, 2005 (70 FR 53).
+) On March 7, 1995, EPA redesignated Victoria County as attainment for the one-hour ozone standard, effective May 8, 1995.
+The state submitted a second maintenance plan to EPA on February 18, 2003, and EPA published a direct final rule approving the maintenance plan on January 3, 2005 (

 National Ambient Air Quality Standards